 To size the maroon box appropriately, follow this guideline:

-As a general reference, the box should extend beyond the highlighted words on the top and sides by the approximate thickness of an upright piece of a capital letter, and should extend beyond the bottom of the words by about double the thickness (this will ensure it highlights most of descending letters without infringing too much on additional lines of copy below)
+As a general reference, the box should extend beyond the highlighted words on the top and sides by the approximate thickness of an upright piece of a capital letter (or 20%), and should extend beyond the bottom of the words by about double the thickness (or 35%).
+This will ensure it highlights most of the descending letters without infringing too much on additional lines of copy below.

 Icons are a great way to add visual interest alongside copy.
 They can also be used to convey high-level information quickly and simply.